Grazinascito/dg/content/📚study-methods/developing-intuition.md

 An interesting thing about [Developing Your Intuition For Math](https://betterexplained.com/articles/developing-your-intuition-for-math/) article is how it starts by defining a cat — yes, the animal 🐱.
 Author challenges us to describe a cat, buuuuut that is too boring.
 Dont get me wrong, I really do love cats, but I’m not interested about what’s _inside_ a cat, KEKW.

+So, I will use the blackbox analogy for this

 > [!warning]
 > to fully understand it, you need to be familiar with #decomposition pattern*(break down the problem into smaller pieces)*